Your Inhome Rehab - Aged Care, NDIS, In Home Rehab

 3. Reduced Risk of Infection

 • Hospitals and rehab centers can expose patients to healthcare-associated infections.
-Recovering at home minimises this risk, especially for those with compromised immune systems.
+Recovering at home may reduce exposure to healthcare-associated infections, particularly for those with compromised immunity.

 4. Family Involvement